Batesburg-Leesville, South Carolina: Geography

 According to the United States Census Bureau, the town has a total area of 21.5 sqkm, of which 0.3 sqkm, or 1.19%, are covered by water.

 Batesburg-Leesville is located along the Atlantic Seaboard Fall Line which separates the Piedmont region from the Atlantic coastal plain.
 Historically, U.S. Route 1 followed this line, and it presently separates the north and south sides of the duel town.
 Typically in this vicinity, the Piedmont area has a clay soil surface, while the Coastal Plain is sandy.

+Climate

+According to the Köppen Climate Classification system, Batesburg has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Batesburg was 107 F on July 3, 1897, while the coldest temperature recorded was -4 F on February 14, 1899.

 Demographics

 2020 census

 As of the 2020 United States census, there were 5,270 people, 2,046 households, and 1,458 families residing in the town.

+As of 2023, of the 5,270 people, about 4,830 live in Lexington County and 440 live in Saluda County.